Call 1300 885 420

 SENIORS CARD WELCOME HERE:

-Seniors Card holders qualify for a 10% discount on all classes booked and paid for online (excludes PTT sessions and classes already discounted during COVID-19 crisis).
+Seniors Card holders qualify for a 10%* discount on eligible classes booked and paid for online.

-To activate the discount at the time of booking, select Redeem Coupon or Gift Certificate and enter 10OFFSEN before selecting Pay Now.
+To activate the discount at the time of booking, select Redeem Coupon or Gift Certificate and enter 10OFFSEN before selecting Pay Now

 Services